 Floors that you keep clean will always last longer.
 Fine particles of dust, dirt, debris, act as abrasives with traffic unless you clean the floor regularly.
 For example, in engineering works, metal swarf is particularly abrasive.
 If you do not remove it from the floor, it can cause damage in a short space of time.
 If the correct cleaning and maintenance schedule is used, the appearance of your floor can be easily maintained.

-PSC is one of the country’s leading industrial flooring contractors.
+PSC is one of the country’s leading factory flooring contractors.
 We have decades of experience under our belts when it comes to hygienic flooring.
 As a result, we can talk you through all of our resin flooring options to help you determine the best solution for you.

 If you would like to find out more about our industry-specific resin floor systems, then please do not hesitate to contact our sales team on 01562 702047 or make a web enquiry.